Do you want to change the language in WordPress but have no idea how? This guide demonstrates how to accomplish that.

 That being said, the first sub-section below will demonstrate how to install and activate the GTranslate plugin on your WordPress site.
 Meanwhile, the second sub-section teaches how to use the plugin to change the language on your site’s front end (live website).

-How to Install and Activate GTranslate Plugin in WordPress
+Step 1: Install and Activate GTranslate Plugin

 - Sign in to the backend of your WordPress site as an administrator.
 Next, hover your mouse on Plugins among the options on the left pane, then select Add new.